 - Comfortable with juggling demands of a busy, frequently changing plan of work in a professional manner, while exhibiting sound judgment about priorities and work scope.

 - Commitment to the mission of HIPRC.

-We are accepting applications for appointments beginning in summer of 2019; this position will remain open until filled.
+We are accepting applications for appointments on a rolling basis.
 The Fellowship will provide a competitive full-time postdoctoral scholar salary and benefits; funds for research project expenses and travel to a scientific meeting are available.
 Candidates should provide a cover letter describing their goals and qualifications for the fellowship, specific research interests, and career plans; a CV; contact information for three references; and copies of two published papers or other recent examples of their scholarly work.